MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-172-update.md

 ### YAML resource trigger issues support and traceability

-In this Sprint, we have added support for showing info about the resource triggers that failed to execute.
+In this Sprint, we have added support for showing info about the resource triggers when it fails to execute.
 There is a new menu item in the pipeline definition page called 'Trigger issues' where this info is recorded for the customer to track.

 Resource triggers can fail to execute for two reasons.